 Sam Prekop – Comma

 This would have taken the first spot were it not for the previous release which is simply too fresh.
 If you know The Sea & Cake band then you know Sam Prekop, their vocalist.
 He’s been experimenting and releasing solo ambient and modular stuff for years, and this is his magnum opus IMO.
 An endlessly beautiful piece of work.

 Robert Carlos Lange

 The artist otherwise known as Helado Negro put out two other ambient EPs this year, but it was this one-track release, made with an MPC 2000 XL, that caught my attention the most with it’s lush percussive echos and reverb; a simple yet timeless and effective piece of music.

 Julianna Barwick – Healing Is A Miracle

 Heavenly vocal harmonies backed by soaring strings.
-It’s like you’re in grand cathedral hundreds of years ago.
+Sounds like you’re in an ancient cathedral, hundreds of years in the future.
+Atmosphere for days, and a truly breathtaking piece of work.
 Title track is the highlight.